nbedos/cistern/README.md

 ```

 ## Examples
-Show pipelines associated to the HEAD of the current git repository
+Show pipelines associated to the last commit of the current git repository
 ```shell
 citop
 ```